Are You Eating Good Protein or Bad Protein on Your Ketogenic Diet?

 Just like for carbohydrates and fats, we can make good and bad choices for protein consumption when on a ketogenic diet.

-What makes a protein good or bad?
+What defines qood protein and bad protein on a ketogenic diet?
 Quality and quantity both matter.

 What Is a Protein?